 About Mielenlaulu and me

-I’m a licensed psychologist living in Akaa, Finland, and my professional licence can be verified in JulkiTerhikki.
+I’m a licensed psychologist living in Oulu, Finland, and my professional licence can be verified in JulkiTerhikki.
 I’m also a drama instructor with over a decade of experience as a freelance theatrical sound designer.

 In my world, the scientific and experiential perspectives side with and complement each other.
 Music and mindfulness are central to me.
 Academically, I’m passionate about consciousness studies, and I’m a member of the following research networks: The Association For The Scientific Study Of Consciousness, The Finnish Association for Psychedelic Research, and The Emergent Phenomenology Research Consortium.